 Seek the Sun and the Ocean

 For over twenty-five years, my grandmother lived in Florida, and many of those years were spent managing my Uncle Vlasta’s motel right on the beach.
 Though she was very conscious of her beauty and had all sorts of regimes in place, she never avoided the sun.
-In fact, she adored the sun and would wash herself in the ocean telling me that there are so many important vitamins and minerals at the beach.
+In fact, she adored the sun and would wash herself in the ocean telling me that there are so many important vitamins and minerals at the beach, both in the water and on the sand.
+She would exercise out there, too, mimicking the movements she saw Jack LaLanne doing on his program.

 Make It Your Own